 H.F.
 HELP, a no-kill non-profit rescue, was founded in 1982 by Wes and Mary

-after having served our country, decided to dedicate their lives to helping
+and Vietnam wars.
+Upon retirement, they decided to dedicate their lives to

-animals.
-The rescue was named after Major Harvey Fine, a German Shepard
+helping animals.
+The rescue was named after Major Harvey Fine, a German

-that Wes befriended while serving in Vietnam.
-According to Wes, Harvey Fine,
+Shepard that Wes befriended while serving in Vietnam.
+According to Wes,

-a native dog, alerted he and his squad to an oncoming Viet Cong attack on his
+Harvey Fine, a native dog, alerted he and his squad to an oncoming Viet Cong

-Army transport vehicle which allowed the men enough warning to fend off the
+attack on his Navy transport vehicle which allowed the men enough warning to

-attack.
-Overcome with gratitude, Wes rescued Major Harvey Fine and brought
+fend off the attack.
+Overcome with gratitude, Wes rescued Major Harvey Fine

-him back to Charleston where he became the inspiration for the rescue, H.F.
+and brought him back to Charleston, S.C.where he became the inspiration for

 Wes and Mary’s mission was to ensure that every animal that came into the